jmknoble/json-indent/README.md

 - In its own virtual environment (for example, using [uv][]), or
 - As a [pre-commit hook](#pre-commit-hook)

-To install with `uv`, clone this git repo, change directory to the repo, and:
+To install with `uv`:

-    uv tool install -e .
+    uv tool install json-indent

 ## How to Use

 For a summary of all the available options:

+    uv tool run json-indent --help

+Or, with the `uvx` shortcut:

     uvx json-indent --help

-or:
+Or, if you prefer to call the script directly:

     /path/to/json-indent --help